MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/training_protocol.md

 **Steps:**

 - *Step1: Detection task training - permissive trial initiation parameters.*
-    - **Continuation Criteria:** Performance ≥ 70% successful trials on at least 125 trials in under 60 minutes in at least one session.
+    - **Continuation Criteria:** Performance ≥ 70% successful trials on at least 125 trials in under 60 minutes in at least 2 sessions.
     - Standard arena preparation (see {ref}`sec:arena-habituation`) and control software preparation (see {ref}`sec:gui`).
     - Use the parameters in {ref}`Table 1 <fig:tab1>`, replacing config file path with valid local path.
     - To encourage mice to form connection between position and visual stimuli, longer initial session (ex 75 minutes) may be necessary to allow enough serendipitous trial initiations to occur.